-The initial consultation for autoimmune conditions involves a complete body composition, comprehensive review of medical history, prescription medications, laboratory values, food and eating habits, supplement use, and toxicity screening.
+The initial consultation for autoimmune conditions involves a comprehensive review of medical history, prescription medications, laboratory values, food and eating habits, supplement use, and toxicity screening.
 We will discuss elimination diets, the role of the gastrointestinal tract on the immune system, strategies to nourish your gut, and therapeutic supplementation for immune function.

 Nutritional Therapy Discussions Include: